Deep reinforcement learning for preparation of thermal and prethermal quantum states: Application to Gibbs ensembles

-The scaling of the distance~\eqref{eq:gibbs_scaling} implies that \(\bar{D}\) decays exponentially with the system size \(L\).
-We argue that this is compatible with the scaling of canonical typicality~\eqref{eq:Typicality_scaling}.
+The scaling of the distance given in \eref{eq:gibbs_scaling} implies that \(\bar{D}\) decays exponentially with the system size \(L\).
+We argue that this is compatible with the scaling of canonical typicality, given in \eref{eq:Typicality_scaling}.
 This feature supports an expectation that our local preparation protocol for the Gibbs ensembles becomes exponentially more precise as the system size increases.

 As a technical remark, we mention that the dimension shown in the figure corresponds to the size of the symmetry-resolved Hilbert space, namely the parity and the momentum.